For regular season rules, see the About \ Rules page.

 3.1 Only legal Amateur Softball Association (ASA) bats may be used in tournament games.
 For a complete list of approved bats go to the certified equipment section of www.asasoftball.com.
 Baseball bats or altered bats may not be used.
 Anyone using an illegal bat after the start of any game will be ejected from the game.

 3.2 Metal cleats or spikes of any kind may not be used.
 Players wearing them during the game will be ejected from the game.

 4.1 Teams must have a minimum of 8 players, with at least three females at all times.
 These positions must be identified in the batting order, and only females can substitute for those positions.
-The pitcher/catcher combination must consist of 1 male and 1 female at all times.
 Teams must field a pitcher and a catcher as part of the minimum requirement.

 4.2 No one may play on more than one team during the tournament.
 Anyone caught playing for more than one team will result in the disqualification of those teams from the tournament.

 4.3 Prior to each tournament game, the coach’s must submit a line-up (with substitute players) to the umpire and other team.
 Anyone not listed on those lineups will not be permitted to participate in the game.